 As mentioned in my last post, Enjoy a cocktail with Percy Baverstock, the character of Percy has become a popular and permanent fixture in the Iris Woodmore Mysteries.

-In The Suffragette's Daughter, Iris meets Percy for the first time at the Natural History Museum in London.
+In Death at Crookham Hall, Iris meets Percy for the first time at the Natural History Museum in London.

 Percy works at the Museum and is a member of the Society for the Promotion of Nature Reserves.
 Iris is investigating a rumour she’s heard that the powerful Lady Timpson has been involved in a land acquisition scandal.
 Lady Timpson stole a list of sites collated by the Society as potential nature reserves and tricked landowners into selling her the land at a fraction of its true value.